 OWASP ZAP / Zaproxy¶

 Zaproxy is a widely used, open source security testing tool.
-It is intended to be used by both those new to application security as well as professional penetration testers.
+It is intended to be used by those new to application security as well as professional penetration testers.

 We specifically support the Zaproxy output!